WestGermanGenomeCenter/bcl2fastq2_Pipeline/README.md

 - ends in a final MultiQC report that includes a overview of all analysis done and a list of used software
 - copies samplesheet / config.yaml / software versions into output folder
 - includes creating snakemake rulegraphs and reports for each run

+# The runPipeline scripts
+The snakemake pipeline itself is executed with the runPipeline(local).sh script.
+This adds useful information like DAGs, snakemake reports and checksums.
+If needed, this can be ignored and only the snakemake itself can be executed. requirements for the runPipeline.sh script to work properly:
+  + is executed in an interactive job that itself runs inside a screen
+  + a conda environment "smk8" needs to be available to the executing user with snakemake 8.x installed in that environment
+  + Execution happens on the local HPC Hilbert